erfantoloue/AutoDocker/README.md

 Convert and clean your PDB receptor structure using AutoDockTools into a PDBQT format and put it in the **receptor** directory.
 Mention its name in the `config.txt` file.

 ## Ligands
 Download your ligands structures from any chemical databases.
-The format should be in SDF format and all of them should be in the **ligands** directory.
-My recommendation is the [ZINC database](https://zinc.docking.org/) which is designed for molecular docking/virutal screening and the ligands are optimized as well.
+The format should be in SDF and all of them should be in the **ligands** directory.
+My recommendation is the [ZINC database](https://zinc.docking.org/) which is designed for molecular docking/virtual screening and the ligands are optimized as well.

 ## Docking parameters
 Use AutoDockTools software to determine the exact grid dimensions and grid center for your receptor.
 This is highly crucial as it will increase the accuracy of the results. <br> <br>